fietew/research/doc/index.rst

 Welcome to Fiete Winter's Research!
 ===================================

 This repository contains additional material and figures of my publications.
-My research is part of the `Two!Ears project <http://www.twoears.eu>`_.
-This project has received fundingby the European Union’s `Seventh Framework Programme
+From Dec.
+2013 to Dec.
+2016, my research was part of the `Two!Ears project <http://www.twoears.eu>`_.
+This project has received funding by the European Union’s `Seventh Framework Programme
 <http://cordis.europa.eu/fet-proactive/>`_ for research, technological
 development and demonstration under grant agreement no 618075.